Selected Correspondence Vineeto

 I take it that this sentence is supposed to be an answer to my last letter to you where I wrote:

-This ‘state of being without thought’ is exactly the problem.
-The affective identity of this ‘thoughtless being’ is fully alive and kicking, causing even more havoc now that all sensibility and thought are removed.
-Nobody up to now wants to acknowledge that it is ‘feeling’ that is the main problem with the Human Condition, and nobody has even bothered to acknowledge the instinctual emotions of fear and aggression at the very core.
+This ‘ state of being without thought ’ is exactly the problem.
+The affective identity of this ‘thoughtless being’ is fully alive and kicking, causing even more havoc now that all sensible thought is removed.
+Nobody wants to acknowledge that it is the ‘feeling’ faculty that is the main problem with the Human Condition, and nobody has even bothered to acknowledge or investigate the instinctual emotions of fear, aggression, nurture and desire at the very core of ‘being’.

-You may not yet be aware that my emphasis is upon examining and eliminating the feelings – affective feelings – that cause though to dominate awareness the way it does.
-Thought – the only tool that can bring about peace-on-earth in this life – is denigrated so much ... and the feelings that infiltrate thought get off scot-free.
-Maybe re-examining the whole concept of ‘mind’ would give you some insight into the actual world as opposed to the spiritual and affective world of ‘no-mind’.
+You may not yet be aware that my emphasis is upon examining and eliminating the feelings – affective feelings – that cause our thoughts to dominate the brain the way they do.
+Thought – the only tool that can bring about peace-on-earth in this life – is denigrated so much ... and the feelings that infiltrate thought get always off scot-free.
+Maybe re-examining the whole concept of ‘mind’ as being the problem would give you some insight into the actual world as opposed to the spiritual and affective world of ‘no-mind’.
+Just have a good look at the outcome of life in the East!

 Actualism Homepage